 Whether wandering the cobbled streets of the Old Town or the historical roads of Kazimierz, you can rest assured that you’ll never be too far away from jazz bars in Krakow.
-They range from famous music dives on the Main Square to more modern and quirky boho options and restaurants with opulent grands.
-Here, we’ve put together a list of the best…
+They range from famous music dives on the Main Square to modern and quirky boho options in basements and even to restaurants with opulent grands.
+This ultimate guide to jazz in Krakow runs through the whole shebang.

 Harris Piano Jazz Bar

 Rarely has a Slavic subterrane been as quintessentially jazz as this.
 Yes sir, Harris is nothing short of legendary on the Krakow – nay Polish – scene, having been one of the leaders of live music here since first opening its cellar doors in the late 1990s.
 Since then, this one’s tight-knit stage and intimate underground interior have hosted big names like the late Art Farmer, sax master Gary Bartz and percussion maestro Idris Muhammad to name just a few.
 Poland’s own jazz greats have been regulars too, from violinist Michal Urbaniak to Scorpions-bassist Pawel Maciwoda.
 Patrons can expect a dimly-lit interior and a prime location on the edge of the Market Square, not to mention a line-up of cocktails that’s perfectly suited to the occasion.

 Rynek Główny 28, +48 12 421 57 41

 Where to stay near Harris Piano Jazz Bar?

 There’s nowhere better to bed down if you’re aiming to spend evenings in the cocktail-clinking cellars of Harris Jazz Bar than the Main Square.
 That’s great for sightseeing and nightlife generally – it puts you right in the middle of Krakow’s UNESCO Old Town.
 Click here to see and book hotels in the Old Town.